Nursing Abbreviations & Terms

 AFN-BCs are credentialed by the International Association of Forensic Nurses

 Adult-Gerontology Nurse Practitioners (AGNPs) are advanced practice nursing professionals who specialize in broad healthcare for adults across the lifespan from adolescence to old age.
 AGNPs administer a broad range of acute, chronic and preventive healthcare services to their patients.
-Additionally, AGNPs diagnose, provide routine check-ups, health-risk assessments, screening tests, immunizations, and personalized counseling on maintaining a healthy lifestyle for patients.
+Additionally, AGNPs diagnose, and provide routine check-ups, health-risk assessments, screening tests, immunizations, and personalized counseling on maintaining a healthy lifestyle for patients.

 AGNPs are board certified through the American Nurses Credentialing Center in either primary care or acute care.

-Advanced Holistic Nurses (AHN-BCs) are RNs who have completed graduate level nursing programs and who have undergone advanced training in holistic nursing.
+Advanced Holistic Nurses (AHN-BCs) are RNs who have completed graduate-level nursing programs and who have undergone advanced training in holistic nursing.
 The techniques AHNs use to treat patients are quite different from traditional RNs and include using non-pharmacological healing methods like acupuncture, aromatherapy, wellness coaching, hypnotherapy, and massage.

 AHN-BCs are board certified through the American Holistic Nurses Credentialing Corporation

 Advanced Legal Nurse Consultants (ALNCs) are registered nurses who are employed in areas such as private consulting, law firms, solo legal practices, insurance companies, as well as in health care organizations.
-A few common tasks that ALNCs are charged with during their employment include analyzing medical records in nursing and health care malpractice cases, educating attorney clients on nursing standards of practice, preparing expert witness reports, and serving as a testifying expert in nursing malpractice cases.
+A few common tasks that ALNCs are charged with during their employment include analyzing medical records in nursing and health care malpractice cases, educating attorney clients on nursing standards of practice, preparing expert witness reports, and serving as testifying experts in nursing malpractice cases.

 The American College of Legal Nurse Consulting offers comprehensive, quality certification and fellowship programs for qualified professional nurses practicing the specialty of Legal Nurse Consulting.